Last updated on February 20th, 2024 at 10:43 pm

 When this happens—do not just drop what you’re doing!!!
 This is HIGHLY important!

 By just dropping what you’re doing, it’s usually near IMPOSSIBLE to pick up your train of thought when you’re in the MIDDLE of a thought.
 Whenever you have to move from one thing to another, as often as possible, try to end off whatever you were doing at a definite point, so that you can pick it back up without too much of an issue.

 - If you’re designing a web layout, make sure to finish working on the item you’re tweaking before finishing—image, background, widget, whatever

-- If you’re writing a story, finish writing out the thought that’s currently in your head.
-If you had more thoughts after but have no time to fully write them out, make sure to make some jot notes to jog your memory later
+- If you’re writing a story, finish writing out the current thoughts in your head.
+If you have more thoughts after but have no time to fully write them out, make sure to make some jot notes to jog your memory later

 - If you’re doing a workout, finish your rep and take note of how much you have yet to do so you can make up for it at another time